 The Iditarod: Also About the Exploration of Alaska

-The sled teams averaged 50-70 miles per day, and a trip to Nome generally took three weeks.
+The sled teams averaged 50-70 miles per day.
+A trip to Nome generally took three weeks.
 On the way in, the sleds carried supplies and an occasional passenger, priests and judges among them.
-On the way out, gold was the cargo.
-In 1911, documents show that 2600 pounds of gold was hauled out by four teams.
+On the way out, the cargo was gold.
+Documents from 1911 show that 2600 pounds of gold was hauled out by four teams.

 Planning an Alaskan Celebration

-In 1967 and again in 1969 a 25-mile version of the race was held.
+In 1967 and again in 1969, a 25-mile version of the race was held.
 By 1973 an increasing amount of the trail had been re-opened, and it was decided to open the race all the way to Nome–over 1,000 miles, most of it through uninhabited wilderness.

 The spirit of the dogs, the athleticism of their build, and their racing prowess are unique and very impressive.
 For a better understanding of the animals, take a peek at this video of a kennel that maintains sled dog teams today.